1. Legal Grounds for Foreign Adoptions Carried out by the CA Centre

 The CA Centre accepts and considers only applications submitted through adoption organisations and governmental agencies.
 Individual applications are neither accepted nor considered.

-A married couple who wish to adopt a child through our Centre should first contact one of the authorised adoption organisations in their own country (preferably the one we have signed the collaboration agreement with) or the institution acting as a government agency and obtain there a license (so called ‘qualification’) to adopt a child from Poland.
+It means, that anyone who wishes to adopt a child from Poland should first contact one of the authorised by the Polish government adoption organisations operating in their country or the institution acting as a central authority in their country to obtain a license (so called “qualification”) for adopting a child from Poland.

 Each and every organisations (enlisted with contact data below) is provided by our Centre with Information Cards pertaining children we seek adoptive parents for.
 The Child Information Card includes child’s personal data, information on child’s biological parents, health condition as well as child’s psycho- and physical development stage.